 In 2015 these activities were bolstered by the formation of the Southwold Music Trust, which aims to make music and music-making central to Southwold and the surrounding area.
 It has subsequently subsidised concerts and education projects with school children from across Suffolk and will be supporting events in the 2018 Southwold Arts Festival.
 The Trust has also supported music in Southwold Primary School and funded a collaboration between the Southwold Concert Series and Jubilee Opera on staging concerts involving school children from across Suffolk.

 Since 2016 Nathan has also been invited to curate four concerts in aid of Wardens Trust, held at their beautiful hall on the Suffolk coast near Thorpness.
 These events have build awareness of Wardens’ work and raised funds for Wardens’ ongoing activities with local disabled people.

-Following a year as co-director of the William Alwyn Festival 2018, Nathan was appointed director of the festival for 2019 and 2020.
+Following a year as co-director of the William Alwyn Festival 2018, Nathan was appointed director of the festival for 2019.